Decipher/wysiwyg_fields/README.txt

 - Expand the 'Wysiwyg Fields settings' fieldset.
 - Check the 'Attach to Wysiwyg?' checkbox.
-- Choose an icon for the Wysiwyg Field.
+- Choose or upload icon for the Wysiwyg Field.
 - Select at least one (1) formatter.
 - (optional) Expand and configure the 'Advanced settings'.